Ashengaurd/SpigotApplication/README.md

 ```

 ## Customization
-This application has several customization which you can make.
+This application has some customization which you can make.
 ### Description
 Allow you to change the description panel.
 Code: `setDescription(String description)`